 \subsection{Error Region Bounds for a Given {Attacking} Strategy}

 A first bound on the error region for a given {attacking} strategy can be obtained by applying the fundamental data processing inequality for the \ac{KL} divergence \cite{Kullback67} to our binary hypothesis decision scheme $\C D$.
-In fact, from \cite{Cachin98,Maurer00} we have\footnote{Note that the symmetric bound $\KLdiv{p_{\hat b|\C H_0}}{p_{\hat b|\C H_1}} \leq \KLdiv{p_{xu|\C H_0}}{p_{xu|\C H_1}}$ also holds true (see also \cite{Baracca12}{).}} \be
+In fact, from \cite{Cachin98,Maurer00} we have\footnote{Note that the symmetric bound $\KLdiv{p_{\hat b|\C H_0}}{p_{\hat b|\C H_1}} \leq \KLdiv{p_{xu|\C H_0}}{p_{xu|\C H_1}}$ holds as well (see also \cite{Baracca12}).} \be

 \e{bound} \ee First we observe that $p_{\hat b|\C H_0}(1) = \alpha$, $p_{\hat b|\C H_0}(0) = 1 - \alpha$, and similarly $p_{\hat b|\C H_1}(0) = \beta$, $p_{\hat b|\C H_1}(1) = 1 - \beta$.
 Therefore, introducing the function\footnote{Notice that $f(\varphi, \psi)$ is the KL divergence between two Bernoulli probability distributions of parameters $\varphi$ and $1-\psi$, respectivley.}